-- competitive conditions in the industry, including strategic initiatives by us or our competitors, new services, service announcements and changes in pricing policy by us or our competitors; - market acceptance of our services; - timing and contractual terms of orders for our services, which may delay the recognition of revenue; - the discretionary nature of purchase and budget cycles of our customers and changes in their budgets for, and timing of, services orders; - strategic decisions by us or our competitors, such as acquisitions, divestitures, spin-offs, joint ventures, strategic investments or changes in business strategy; - general weakening of the economy resulting in a decrease in the overall demand for telecommunications, data centre, cloud or IT services or otherwise affecting the capital investment levels of medium-sized and enterprise businesses; - timing of the development of new service offerings; - no assurance that the Company's current and future competitors will not be able to develop data centre or cloud services or other infrastructure expertise comparable or superior to those developed by the Company or to adapt more quickly than the Company to new technologies, evolving industry standards or customer requirements; and - seasonal factors which may cause certain cloud service customers to increase or decrease their usage based services.
+- competitive conditions in the industry, including strategic initiatives by us or our competitors, new services, service announcements and changes in pricing policy by us or our competitors; - market acceptance of our services; - timing and contractual terms of orders for our services, which may delay the recognition of revenue; - the discretionary nature of purchase and budget cycles of our customers and changes in their budgets for, and timing of, services orders; - strategic decisions by us or our competitors, such as acquisitions, divestitures, spin-offs, joint ventures, strategic investments or changes in business strategy; - general weakening of the economy resulting in a decrease in the overall demand for telecommunications, or IT services or otherwise affecting the capital investment levels of medium-sized and enterprise businesses; - timing of the development of new service offerings; - no assurance that the Company's current and future competitors will not be able to develop infrastructure expertise comparable or superior to those developed by the Company or to adapt more quickly than the Company to new technologies, evolving industry standards or customer requirements

-5G Fixed Wireless Business launch is unsuccessful
+5G private networks Business launch is unsuccessful

-The Company's proposed 5G fixed wireless business (the "5G Fixed Wireless Business") is subject to many risks.
+The Company's proposed 5G private networks business (the "5G Private Networks Business") is subject to many risks.
 The Company is still in the process of testing and trialing equipment that would be vital to offering any 5G fixed wireless service to its customers and there are currently no assurances that such trials will be successful, nor will there be assurances that there is suitable equipment available from vendors.
 As of the date hereof, the general availability of 5G equipment has been delayed in the market as reported by various partners and vendors the Company has been working with.

-In addition, the opportunities and business case for the 5G Fixed Wireless Business has not yet been fully developed nor fully explored, and therefore no assumptions or assurances can be made that TeraGo will develop or provide 5G-services on a commercial basis.
+In addition, the opportunities and business case for the 5G Private Networks Business has not yet been fully developed nor fully explored, and therefore no assumptions or assurances can be made that TeraGo will develop or provide 5G-services on a commercial basis.
 Moreover, the Company has not fully determined the capital needs, and whether such capital is available to provide 5G-related services, or whether equipment suppliers like Nokia Inc. and its competitors could be relied on to supply such equipment in a manner that would support a 5G-related opportunity.

 The Company has not historically serviced residential customers, having focused all of its services to business customers.
-As a result, should the Company launch the 5G Fixed Wireless Business to residential customers as well, it will need to adapt its sales and marketing strategy, systems, support and focus to also include this new segment of customers.
+As a result, should the Company launch the 5G Private Networks Business to residential customers as well, it will need to adapt its sales and marketing strategy, systems, support and focus to also include this new segment of customers.
 The lack of experience servicing this segment of the market may cause delays or significantly increase the cost to the Company of offering 5G services.

 5G services are not widely available at the moment and the demand for such services is estimated only.
 While indications are that there will be a high demand, it remains to be seen whether such demand will translate to the 5G fixed wireless services that the Company is planning to offer and whether the Company can capture certain market share in this new business.
-Assuming the technical and customer trials the Company plans on conducting are successful, the launch and growth of the 5G Fixed Wireless Business will necessitate additional skilled employees and human resources which the Company does not yet have.
-The recruitment and hiring of such people is expected to be competitive as a result of short supply, which will in turn affect the progress and success of the launch of the 5G Fixed Wireless Business.
+Assuming the technical and customer trials the Company plans on conducting are successful, the launch and growth of the 5G Private Networks Business will necessitate additional skilled employees and human resources which the Company does not yet have.
+The recruitment and hiring of such people is expected to be competitive as a result of short supply, which will in turn affect the progress and success of the launch of the 5G Private Networks Business.